josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

  - cpython-3.9.21-linux-x86_64-gnu
 ```

-Time to go back to time saving features.
+Time to go back to time-saving features.
 There is a way to type less when installing applications?
 Let's find out on the next section.

 ### Bash to the rescue